before you hire an employee

 Start with Independent Contractors

 Before you jump straight into hiring an employee, start with independent contractors.
 This does a few things.
-You learn how to delegate, communicate and in general be a boss.
-You will also learn if your processes are understandable and doable by others or if they need adjustments when it’s not you actually doing the job.
+You learn how to delegate, communicate, and in general, be a boss.
+You will also learn if your processes are understandable and doable by others, or if they need adjustments when it’s not you actually doing the job.

-It also allows you to grow into hiring from a financial stand point.
+It also allows you to grow into hiring from a financial standpoint.
 An independent contractor allows you to see how your budget works with the extra expenses, it enables you to try it out without the added employee benefit and tax costs.
 At the same time, as you are trying it out, it makes it easier to eliminate the position if it just is not working out.

 Purpose of an Employee